knpuniversity/symfony4/sfcasts/mailer/absolute-urls.md

 # Absolute URLs to Routes & Assets

-Coming soon...

-And it's just that
-simple.
-Before we try this, let's make a couple of things dynamic inside of `welcome.html.twig`.
-A first you can see that we have at links inside of here.
-What's right now is just `#homepage`

-That's not actually what we want.
-Now if we were, if this was a normal Symfony template, we would use the `{{ path('') }}` function and then in our app, if you look at uh, `ArticleController`, you can see that the homepage, the name of the rock for the homemade is `app_homepage`.
-So I'd normally put path `app_homepage`.
-The problem with you than any of the path functions that this will generate.
-Uh, this will generate links that are not absolute.
-It will just be / we need the domain name to be included in that.
-So change `{{ path() }}` to you, `{{ url() }}` that's the only thing that you need to change.
-There's a couple other spots where we link to stuff down here.
-There's a spot to create a new article or they replaced that with URL and the name of that.
-If you looked in the application, the name of that is `admin_article_new`.

-And then there's one more down here for the home page.
-So we'll say `{{ url('app_homepage') }}`.
-Now the other thing that you've seen here that's important is we do have one link to an image file.
-So the same thing here.
-This actually needs to be um, uh, an absolute URL.
-So first of all, forgetting about emails.
-Um, this project uses Webpack Encore for its assets.
-So I have an `assets/` director here.
-I have an `images/` directory here, `email/logo.png`. um, but when you, uh, run Webpack, the end result is that this actually copies that into a `public/build/images/` directory

-and then there's an email directory and it gets copied here.
-You don't need to worry about running Encore.
-I've, uh, if you download the source code, I've actually included the final, built a directory here.
-But the point is, regardless of whether using the Encore, not the path we actually want to link to, is this `build/images/email/logo.png` here.
-Now the way we do that in Symfony is we use the `{{ asset() }}` function.
-So in this case we just do the path to this is actually `build/images/email/logo.png`. uh, because I'm using Encore, I don't need to include this version hash inside of there.
-The asset function going to automatically add that for me.
-If that doesn't make it, if you're not using Encore and that doesn't make sense to you, that's fine.
-You just want to use the `{{ asset() }}` function like you normally would to a link to whatever the final path is.
-Now, but we have the same problem as we have with the uh, links.
-Though we don't want this to just renders `/build/images/email/logo.png`. we want this to include the domain name in front of it.
-So to get that, we're going to wrap this in `{{ absolute_url() }}` around the `asset()` function and that should do it.
-All right, ready to try this?

-Let's move over.
-I'll go back, change the email address again, type a new password, hit enter, no errors which is always good and there it is.
-The emails already there waiting for us and we got it.
-Check this out.
-It looks much better.
-We actually have our image showing up here.
-If I hover over the URL, as you can see this is actually one of the `localhost:8000` they get writing down here is showing `localhost:8000` this is a little more obvious in the HTML source.
-Can you say everything has those full URLs that are pointing to the image and the URL.
-Also as a bonus, we still have a text part.
-All we sent inside of our controller was each time on template.
-We're no longer sending the text thing but one of the things you get out of the box is that if you don't send set a text part specifically, then Symfony is going to automatically strip the slashes out of your HTML and include that as the text type.

-Now you can see the top is not perfect because it has a bunch of styles in it and things that we don't want.
-Um, we're gonna fix that later, but the bottom is actually pretty awesome.
-It looks pretty good, especially for not putting any effort into that.
-All right, next let's talk about, um, of course the one problem.
-This is great.
-Of course, the problem is that this is all still hard-coded.
-We still, we need to actually make this name thing dynamic.
-So now let's learn a little bit more how we can pass variables into our template and also what other information is available inside of here for us to customize things.
+The HTML content of our email will use *this* template... which is still *totally* static.
+For example, see this link going to `#homepage`?
+That's just a placeholder.
+Normally in a template, we would use the `{{ path() }}` function to generate a URL to the homepage route.
+The name of that route is... check out `ArticleController`... there it is: the homepage route name is `app_homepage`.
+So we would normally say `path('app_homepage')`.

+## Using the url() Function

+The *problem* is that this will generate a *relative* URL - it will literally generate `href="/"`.
+But for an email, all paths must be *absolute*.
+To force that, change `path()` to `url()`.

+That's it!
+Symfony will detect the domain name - `localhost:8000` while we're coding locally - and use that to prefix the URL.

+Let's fix a few other URLs: for the link to create a new article, replace the hardcoded string with `url()` and the name of *that* route, which if you looked in the app, is `admin_article_new`.
+At the bottom, there's one more link to the homepage.
+Say  `{{ url('app_homepage') }}`.

+## A Bit about Webpack Encore & Images

+Links, done!
+But there's one other path we need to fix: the path to this image.
+But... forget about emails for a minute.
+This project uses Webpack Encore to compile its assets: I have an `assets/` directory at the root, an `images` directory inside that, and an `email/logo.png` file that I want to reference.
+You don't need to run Encore, but if you *did*, I've configured it to *copy* that file into a `public/build/images/` directory.
+There it is:
+`public/build/images/email/logo.66125181.png`.

+If you downloaded the starting code for the tutorial, you don't need to worry about running Encore... only because we ran it *for* you and included the final, built `public/build` directory.
+I mean, you *can* run Encore if you want - you just don't need to because the built files are already there.

+The point is, whether you're using Encore or not, the end goal is to generate an absolute URL to a file that lives somewhere in your `public/` directory.
+To do that in Twig, we use the `{{ asset() }}` function.
+Pass this `build/images/email/logo.png`.
+Because we're using Encore, we don't need to include the version hash that's part of the *real* file: the asset function will add that automatically.
+Go team!

+If you're not using Encore, it's the same process: just use `asset()` then include the actual path to the physical file, *relative* to the `public/` directory.

+## Absolute Image Paths

+But... this leaves us with the *same* problem we had for the generated URLs!
+By default, the `asset()` function generates *relative* URLs: they don't contain the domain name.
+To fix that, wrap this in another function: `absolute_url()`.

+And... done!
+Ready to try this?
+Move over to the site, go back, change the email address again... we're going to do this a lot... type a new password, wave a magic wand and... hit enter.
+Ok... no errors... a good sign!

+Over in Mailtrap, it's already there!
+Oh, it looks *so* much better: we even have a working image and, if we hover over a link, the URL *does* contain our domain:
+`localhost:8000`.
+This is even more obvious in the HTML source: everything has a full URL.

+## Automatic "Text" Part

+Woh, and... our email *also* has a text part!
+How did that happen?
+In the controller, we *only* called `htmlTemplate()` - we *removed* our call to the `text()` method.
+Well... thank you Mailer.
+If you set the HTML on an email but do *not* explicitly set the text, Symfony automatically adds it for you by calling `strip_slashes()` on your HTML.
+That's *awesome*.

+Well... awesome... but not *totally* perfect: it included all the styles on top!
+Don't worry: we'll fix that soon... kinda on accident.
+But the bottom looks pretty great... with *zero* effort.

+Next, the URLs and image paths in our email *are* now dynamic... but nothing else is!
+Any self-respecting email must have *real* data, like the name of the user... or their favorite color.
+Let's make the email *truly* dynamic by passing in variables.
+We'll also find out what *other* information is available for free from inside an email template.